 GETTING STARTED

-Congratulations and thank you for signing up to be your Unit’s 2017 24Popcorn Kernel.
+Congratulations and thank you for signing up to be your Unit’s 2024 Popcorn Kernel.
 As you already know, a well implemented popcorn season can fund a Unit’s program for the entire year.
 Studies have shown that Unit’s with a clear Unit goal, individual Scout goal, energetic kick-off and caring volunteers like you will exceed their Unit goals.
 Don’t worry, you have a Council and District team to help you along the way.
 Here is what to do next….

 Get on the STC info distribution list – Fill out Unit Commitment form and send to James.Rangel@scouting.org to sign up as the Unit Popcorn Kernel.
 Provide your Unit type, Unit number, personal phone and mailing address.
 Don't miss any important communications